 - Clinical Practice:

-- Acromegaly, Arnold-Chiari Syndrome, Astrocytoma, Brain Tumor- Pediatric, Chondrosarcoma, Cushing's Disease, Meningioma, Pituitary Adenomas, Spinal Stenosis, Spinal Tumors, Brain Tumors, Cholesterol Granuloma, Craniopharyngioma, CSF Rhinorrhea, Metastatic Tumors, Pituitary Cysts, Spinal Fusion, TSH Producing Adenoma, Skull Base Conditions, Cushing's Disease- Pediatric, Pituitary, Pediatric Neurosurgery
+- Acromegaly, Arnold-Chiari Syndrome, Astrocytoma, Brain Tumor- Pediatric, Chondrosarcoma, Cushing's Disease, Meningioma, Spinal Stenosis, Spinal Tumors, Brain Tumors, Cholesterol Granuloma, Craniopharyngioma, CSF Rhinorrhea, Esthesioneuroblastoma, Pituitary Cysts, Spinal Fusion, TSH Producing Adenoma, Skull Base Conditions, Cushing's Disease- Pediatric, Pediatric Neurosurgery

 John A. Jane, Jr. is a professor of neurosurgery and pediatrics.
 He attended college at the University of Chicago where he graduated with honors.
 He then returned to Virginia and attended medical school at the University of Virginia where he also completed his general surgery internship and began neurosurgical residency in 1997.
 After spending a year as a fellow in neurosurgery at Auckland Hospital in Auckland, New Zealand, he returned to UVA to finish his chief year in neurosurgery.
 He then completed a pediatric neurosurgery fellowship acting as the chief fellow of pediatric neurosurgery at the Hospital for Sick Children in Toronto.
 He became the director of the Division of Pediatric Neurosurgery at the University of Virginia in 2004.